younnlei/ai_blog_app/README.md

 ---

 ## Notes
-This project is still local only—no deployment yet.
+This project is still local only. no deployment yet.
 But all the core features work!

 ---